When your small business needs capital and you don't qualify for a conventional business loan, SBA loans are an appealing option.

 What you'll need to apply

-When applying for an SBA loan, you'll need to fill out forms and documents for the specific loan you're trying to get.
-The SBA also encourages borrowers to gather some basic information that all lenders will ask for, regardless of the loan type.
+When applying for an SBA loan, you'll need to fill out forms and provide supporting documents for the specific loan you're trying to get.
 The following items are usually required:

 - Personal background and financial statements

 - List of debts

 - Résumés for key team members